 Adding Just 1% More to Your Retirement Account

-If you’re already putting away money into a 401(k), IRA, or another retirement account, that’s wonderful news.
+If you’re already putting away money into a 401(k) or an online individual retirement account, that’s wonderful news.
 Now, do you think you can add just 1% more of your income to that account?
 Odds are you can, and those savings can seriously add up.

 For example, NerdWallet crunched the numbers and found that if a person is making $40,000 a year and puts away 6% of their paycheck starting at age 22, they could save $551,199 by the time they reach a retirement age of 67.

 Not bad.
 But, if that same person increases their retirement allocation by 1% a year to a maximum of 20%, they’d be able to save a whopping $1,364,292, accounting for a $813,093 difference.
 The calculations above assume a 6% annual return.1

 Bonus: Thinking About Taking Out a Personal Loan to Pay off Remaining Debt

 It may sound counter-intuitive, but one way to shore up your debt is to take out a personal loan, and consolidate your credit card debt into one loan.
 With a SoFi personal loan, you may even be able to get a lower interest rate, which means you could pay less interest overall.